prototypeai100/PrototypeAI/README.md

 # Prototype AI: Multi-AI Orchestration App

 > **Curious what happens when AIs talk to each other?**
-> This app lets ChatGPT and Grok debate, collaborate, and synthesize ideas—like a panel of digital minds, just for you!
+> This app lets ChatGPT and Grok debate, critique, and synthesize ideas—like a panel of digital minds, just for you!
 >
 > **Now modular!
 See `ai_engines.py`, `prompts.py`, and `ui_helpers.py` for better organization and easier development.**